LukasKava/Inception/README.md

+WHAT IS DOCKER?

+  Docker

+WHAT IS DOCKER COMPOSE?

+  It is a tool that helps you to run and manage multiple container applications.

+HOW DO DOCKER AND DOCKER COMPOSE WORK?

 1STEP: Establish SSH connection.

 ===== ?The reason for ssh connection is to be able to copy and paste information from the host to the virtual machine easily ====